Stack Mold

 A stack mold essentially comprises two or more mold faces in a single mold base, arranged in a stacked configuration.
 The design allows simultaneous molding on both sides of the mold, effectively doubling or even tripling the output in a single cycle compared to a conventional mold of the same size.

-Advantages of Stack Molds
+Advantages of Stack Mold

-Disadvantages of Stack Molds
+Disadvantages of Stack Mold

 Ideal Use Cases for Stack Molds